STRATEGIC PLAN 2023 - 2026

 B

-Prioritize innovation and areas for increased collaboration as a coordinated system of colleges
+Prioritize innovation and areas for increased collaboration as a system of coordinated colleges

 C